saintethan/Stanford-cs231n/README.md

 Just `clone` it - you know, the normal procedure.

+## Learning suggestion

+1. For assignment 1, study lecture 1 to lecture 6.

 ## What is the current progress?

 Till 10/03/2019, the implementation of [assignment 1](https://github.com/saintethan/Stanford-cs231n/tree/master/assignment1) has been completed.